Dominican Sisters of Peace Project Page

 Read Gord Hill, The 500 Years of Resistance Comic Book (Arsenal Pulp Press, 2010)

-To learn more about federal removal policy:
+To learn more about federal removal policy in the Northwest Territory:

 Read John P. Bowes, Land Too Good For Indians: Northern Indian Removal (Univ.
 Okla.
 Press, 2017)